 Woodford is a member of the Southwest Vermont Supervisory Union.
 Elementary students, K-6, attend the Woodford Hollow School while grades 7-12 attend schools in Bennington.
 In 1992/1993, major renovations were made to the Woodford School.
 As a result, the facilities and grounds substantially improved the learning environment for Woodford students and thus contributed to the school's favorable position for public school approval.
-School enrollment has varied over the past several years with the highest level in the 1993/1994 school year at 69 students, and the lowest level in 1999/2000 school year at 27 students.
-Enrollment during the 2006/2007 school year was 34 students and 28 in the 2010-11 school year.
+School enrollment has varied over the past several years with the highest level in the 1994 school year at 69 students, and the lowest level in the 2014 school year at 20 students.
+Enrollment at Woodford Hollow has been gradually decreasing since 2010 with a few years remaining constant or slightly increasing, but the overall trend shows a decline.
 Population growth between the years 2000 and 2010 is almost constant with 414 and 424 residents respectively.